 RELATED: Jumping Rope Vs Running

-How many calories are burned when using a jump rope?
+How many calories are burned during 30 minutes of jumping rope?

-According to Harvard Medical School, the average 155-pound person burns 281 calories per half hour of “slow” jump roping.
+According to Harvard Medical School, the average 155-pound person burns 281 calories for every 30 minutes of jumping rope at a slow pace.
 That number increases or decreases depending on your bodyweight.

 What kind of jump rope do professionals use?